Agentscreator/mirro_app/IOS_MESSAGING_FIX.md

 5. **Test messaging:**
    - Log in to the app
    - Navigate to Messages
+   - On mobile: tap a channel to open full-screen chat view
+   - On mobile: use back button to return to channel list
    - Try sending a DM
    - Check console logs for any errors